walkerdb/renpubs/README.md

 A repository for semi-structured representations of renaissance music publications.

 The current project largely follows the Nuovo Vogel bibliography.
 Once enough data has been collected, the plan is to transform this metadata into a more common and formal data structure.
-Things are a bit ugly at the moment, largely because we are beholden to the original NV bibliography formatting.
+Things are a bit ugly at the moment, mostly due to the fact that we are beholden to the original NV bibliography formatting.

 ##Reading the files
 Each file consists of four primary parts: